 There are two types of LIHTC tax credits, 9 percent credits and 4 percent credits, both of which are allocated by state and local housing finance agencies.
 The 9 percent LIHTC is typically used for new construction and larger renovation projects, and is awarded on a competitive basis in accordance with preferences and priorities laid out in the housing finance agency’s Qualified Allocation PlanA criteria for receiving federal low-income housing tax credits laid out by a state housing finance agency..
 Each state’s allocation of 9 percent LIHTCs is determined annually using a population-based formula.
-In 2017, states received the greater of $2.71 million or $2.35 per resident in LIHTC allocation authority.
+In 2020, states received the greater of $3.21 million, or $2.81 per resident, in LIHTC allocation authority.
 In high-cost areas, the 4 percent LIHTC is used primarily for preservation and acquisition-rehab projects (while in other areas, it is also used for new construction) and is automatically awarded to affordable housing projects that are supported with private-activity bonds.
-In 2017, state allocations for were the greater of $305.3 million or $100 per resident.
+In 2020, state allocations for tax-exempt private-activity bonds were the greater of $321.8 million or $105 per resident.

 To comply with the requirements of the LIHTC program (and avoid recapture of the tax credits), during the 30-year compliance period, projects must set aside at least 20 percent of units for tenants earning less than 50 percent of the area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI. or 40 percent of units for tenants earning less than 60 percent of the area median income.
 As a practical matter, project sponsors often set aside a much larger share of units as affordable to increase the competitiveness of their applications and the amount of tax credit equity they can raise, with many projects complying with the LIHTC requirements in 100 percent of the units.
 While generally more affordable than market-rate units, rent levels at LIHTC developments are typically too high to be affordable to extremely low-income households without additional subsidy.
 Cities, towns, and counties often attach project-based vouchers or other federal or state rental assistance to some or all units in a LIHTC development to reach individuals and families who require deeper affordability.